wacncontent/CustomizeTool/removeCommentOutput2/articles/resource-manager-policy.md

 can be manipulated through a set of logical operators.

-**Effect:** This describes what the effect will be when the condition is satisfied – either deny or audit.
+**Effect:** This describes what the effect will be when the condition is satisfied â either deny or audit.
 An audit effect will emit a warning event service log.
 For example, an administrator can create a policy which causes an audit if anyone creates a large VM, then review the logs later.

     {